xmoooz/notes/archlinux-minimal-setup.md

-43. now it is ready for starting developemnt, can download any version of any language by asdf, can setup any env in vscode by profiles, can download any docker imgae
+43. now it is ready for starting developemnt, can download any version of any language by asdf, can setup any env in vscode by profiles, can download any docker images
     ...